th2-net/th2-conn-http-client/README.md

 + **port** - port for HTTP requests (`80` by default or `443` if `https` = `true`)
 + **readTimeout** - socket read timeout in ms (`5000` by default)
 + **keepAliveTimeout** - socket inactivity timeout in ms (`15000` by default)
++ **validateCertificates** - enables/disables server certificate validation (`true` by default)
 + **defaultHeaders** - map of default headers, and their values which will be applied to each request (existing headers are not affected, empty by default)
 + **sessionAlias** - session alias for incoming/outgoing TH2 messages (e.g. `rest_api`)
 + **auth** - basic authentication settings (empty by default)

 ### Authentication configuration

-Basic authentication can configured via setting following properties in the `auth` block of the main configuration
+Basic authentication can be configured via setting following properties in the `auth` block of the main configuration

 + **username** - basic authentication username
 + **password** - basic authentication password